0rkGrrr1/Exercises/Python/Norway post codes map/README.md

-# Exercise in Python progrmming
+# Exercise in Python programming
 # Task:
 # 1. Draw a map of Norway post codes map from given data ("Basisdata..." files).
 # 2. Retrieve all unique codes.